cggh/scikit-allel/README.rst

     :target: https://ci.appveyor.com/project/alimanfoo/scikit-allel

-Deprecation notice
+Development status
 ******************

-Please note that scikit-allel is no longer under active development and will soon be in "maintenance-only" mode.
+Please note that scikit-allel is no longer under active development and is now in "maintenance-only" mode.
 The intended successor project is `sgkit <https://github.com/pystatgen/sgkit>`__ (the Statistical Genetics Toolkit) which should support all the functionality of sckit-allel, but provide better scaling, performance and maintainability.